 Latin is taught in the third to ninth grades.
 As a very logical and inflected language, Latin serves as the ideal paradigm for classical methodology.
 The elementary grades use curricula that begin to expose children to the Latin language and culture using a wide variety of activities.
 Students begin the respected Wheelock’s Latin in grade five and complete it in grade nine.
 In grade ten, they begin Spanish.

 The pursuit of academic excellence has come as a natural fit to Petra since its inception.
 Our teachers are highly-qualified and motivated.
 Families are supportive and appreciative of the quality of education offered at Petra.
 The classical pedagogy and use of great texts and serious subject matter of our curriculum further necessitate the enthusiastic entry of our students into the “great conversation” of ideas of our civilization past and present.
 Small teacher-student ratios and well-ordered classrooms that provide an atmosphere conducive to diligence add to the formula for success in this area.
 Finally, and most significantly, the desire to do all we do “heartily as to the Lord” calls for mirthful diligence from us all.

-The fruit of these claims are well attested by the performance of our students in annual achievement tests, national recognition, and college acceptance.
+The fruit of these claims are well attested by the performance of our students in annual achievement tests (see below), national recognition, and college acceptance.

 Challenging classes in the Maths, Sciences, Humanities (including language arts, literature, history, and civics), and Arts form the basis of a Petra education.
 Petra’s classical pedagogy includes, as well, the teaching of Latin (grades 3-9), formal logic (grades 8-9), and rhetoric (grades 11-12).
 Consistent with Petra’s Christ-centered focus, Bible classes are taught at each level and constitute the integrating center of our curriculum.